MORYX-Industry/application-developer-training/README.md

 ## Prerequisite

-Below is a list of patterns and basic concepts that MORYX is build upon, but you don't need to know right upfront.
+Below is a list of patterns and basic concepts that MORYX is built upon, but you don't need to know right upfront.

 ### General/OOP